Seedance 2.0 Tutorial: Text to Video and Image to Video

 Step 1: Open the video workspace

 Go to AI FILMS Studio and locate the Seedance 2.0 image-to-video generator.
+The image to video generator page covers the input section and which models accept an optional last frame.

 Step 2: Select the model